-LOCAL NAME Ρυθμίσεις για τους ενέγγυους πιστωτές ENGLISH TRANSLATION Provisions for secured creditors KEY FEATURES Secured creditors are higher ranked than unsecured creditors and thus receive priority payment from liquidation proceeds.
-Any suspension of individual actions during insolvency proceedings does not apply to secured creditors in relation to the secured assets of the insolvency estate.
-Security interests over movable assets, real estate, aircraft and ships can only be enforced in enforcement proceedings, in accordance with the applicable procedural requirements of the Greek Code of Civil Procedure.
-Security interests over bank accounts, trade receivables, insurance claims and generally monetary business claims and security interests qualifying as financial collateral (within the meaning of Directive 2002/47/EC on financial collateral arrangements, transposed into Greek law by Law 3301/2004) can normally be enforced without formal enforcement proceedings.
-Anticipated changes in the next two years In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
+- Secured creditors are higher ranked than unsecured creditors and thus receive priority payment from liquidation proceeds. - Any suspension of individual actions during insolvency proceedings does not apply to secured creditors in relation to the secured assets of the insolvency estate. - Security interests over movable assets, real estate, aircraft and ships can only be enforced in enforcement proceedings, in accordance with the applicable procedural requirements of the Greek Code of Civil Procedure. - Security interests over bank accounts, trade receivables, insurance claims and generally monetary business claims and security interests qualifying as financial collateral (within the meaning of Directive 2002/47/EC on financial collateral arrangements, transposed into Greek law by Law 3301/2004) can normally be enforced without formal enforcement proceedings.

+In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: an effective preventative restructuring framework; a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; an ability to cram down dissenting classes of creditors; adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and - provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.